 Composed of scientific minds and adventurous bodies of different shapes and sizes, our test team represents a diverse range of perspectives and decades of professional research experience.
 Our team for testing office chairs is led by a trio of expert sitters with years of professional research expertise.
 Rachael Lamore uses her experience as a researcher from the Marine Conservation Lab at Cal Poly to translate manufacturer's specs, GearLab measurements, and qualitative data into actionable insights everyone can use.
 For over two decades, Benjamin Hickok has worked in the tech industry, whether it be web development, software development, IoT, or hardware design.
 He is also a passionate product researcher who loves diving into technical specifications, developing testing plans, collecting and analyzing data, and running chairs through the gauntlet to be able to recommend the best ones for GearLab readers.
 David Wise, an MIT graduate, spent many years designing robots to map the ocean floor.
 He joined GearLab in 2016, developed the testing protocols for hundreds of products, and has led the creation of the world's most scientific testing and review process for over 300 more.
 Both Benjamin and David have spent many hours sitting in front of computers and truly understand why a good office chair is essential.

-Senior Research Analyst, Austin Palmer, a computer expert and lifelong gaming whiz, headed our gaming chair tests.
+Senior Review Analyst, Austin Palmer, a computer expert and lifelong gaming whiz, headed our gaming chair tests.
 He has a rich background in research and objective review, having honed that expertise while earning a Bachelor of Science in Criminal Justice from Sam Houston State University.
 He now spends the typical work week sitting at a desk for his job at GearLab, where he has also tested office chairs for seven years, so he has more than a few opinions on everyday office chairs.

 Our experts testing out accent, lawn, and camping chairs include Eric Bissell and Ethan Newman, both outdoor enthusiasts.
 Eric spent much of the last decade living and working in Yosemite National Park as a Climbing Ranger and has scaled El Capitan over two dozen times, while Ethan has worked as an arborist, wilderness ranger, wildland firefighter for the National Park Service, and professional climbing and canyoneering guide.
 When not exploring the great outdoors, you can find them testing out all the best gear on the market.